-The school's Collective Worship Coordinator is responsible for organising and planning the worship.
-Our weekly Collective Worship routine includes Open the Book, teacher or HT-led whole-school Collective Worship, Key Stage worship in classrooms, and celebration Collective Worship.
-Parents are invited to whole school and special Collective Worship via Newsletter or text.
+The school's Collective Worship Lead is responsible for organising and planning the worship.
+Our weekly Collective Worship routine includes Open the Book, teacher or HT-led whole-school Collective Worship, Class worship in classrooms, and celebration Collective Worship.
+Parents are invited to whole school and special Collective Worship via email or text (this has not been able to happen during Covid).